seuzxc/zean-demo/README.md

 Goals
 ====

-This project is a demo for zookeeper usage
+This project is a demo for some java tech

-- configuration center
+- zookeeper：configuration center

+- design pattern

--
+- log